The Amazing Race 27

-The Amazing Race 27 is the twenty-seventh season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 27 is the twenty-seventh season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited five continents and ten countries and traveled over 34000 mi during twelve legs.
+Starting in Los Angeles, racers traveled through Brazil, Argentina, Zambia, Zimbabwe, France, the Netherlands, Poland, India, Hong Kong, and Macau before returning to the United States and finishing in Southampton, New York.
+New twists introduced in this season include an Express Pass that had to be given to another team after it was used and a U-Turn placed at the Detour decision point.
 The season premiered on CBS September 25, 2015, and the finale aired on December 11, 2015.

-Dating news reporters Kelsey Gerckens and Joey Buttitta of KEYT-TV were the winners of this season, while engaged couple Justin Scheman and Diana Bishop finished in second place, and dating paparazzi Logan Fazio and Chris Gordon finished in third.
+Dating news reporters Kelsey Gerckens and Joey Buttitta of KEYT-TV were the winners of this season, while engaged couple Justin Scheman and Diana Bishop finished in second place, and dating paparazzi Logan Fazio and Chris Gordon finished in third place.

 Production

 Development and filming

 Similar to The Amazing Race 25, the show's Twitter page announced an open start at Venice Beach in Los Angeles, California, and invited fans to join in sending the new teams off on June 22, 2015.
 The open start revealed that teams would first head to Rio de Janeiro, Brazil.
+Filming concluded in mid-July in the Hamptons of Long Island in New York.

 This season covered 34000 mi across five continents and ten countries, including a first-time visit to Zimbabwe.

-Marketing

-Although Fitbit and Travelocity continued sponsoring the show, Ford discontinued their sponsorship for this season.

-Cast
+Contestants

 The cast included TMZ editor Kelly Berning and post production supervisor Shevonne Sullivan, former New York Jets cheerleaders Tiffany Torres and Krista DeBono, former America's Best Dance Crew contestants Ernest "E-Knock" Phillips and Jayjion "Jin Lao" Greer, Justin Scheman and Diana Bishop, who were known for their viral Amazing Race proposal video, and reporters Kelsey Gerckens and Joey Buttitta from KEYT-TV.